Cemex says weak Europe offsets U.S. construction pickup

 Cemex said EBITDA increased 13 percent to $611 million in the quarter from $540 million in the fourth quarter of 2011.

-The company also reported a higher quarterly operating profit of $285 million, up 26 percent from $227 million in the year-ago quarter, but below analysts’ expectations of $299 million, according to a Reuters survey.
+The company also reported a higher quarterly operating profit of $285 million, up 26 percent from $227 million in the year-ago quarter, broadly in line with analysts’ expectations of $299 million, according to a Reuters survey.

-Cemex expects to sell between 1 and 3 percent more cement in Mexico, the United States, Latin America and Asia in 2013.
-Those increased sales volumes “will more than offset the expected weaker Northern Europe and Mediterranean regions,” finance executive Fernando Gonzalez told analysts on a call.

-The company also expects to invest about $700 million on capital expenditures this year, with most of that money going toward maintenance and $175 million for “strategic capex,” Gonzalez said.

 “The fact is that in North America ... we seem to be solidly in the early phases of a good construction recovery,” Vencil said.
 “Europe and Cemex’s Mediterranean region is still challenged, but hopefully that goes in the same direction before too long.”